 I stopped into Calloway’s Nursery for a bag of potting soil specially formulated for cactus, succulents and desert plants.

 I filled the creamer with potting soil.
-If you wanted to you could fill the bottom with small pebbles, but the nursery lady told me I didn’t need to if I used the Black Gold brand soil.
+If you wanted to you could fill the bottom with small pebbles, but the nursery lady told me I didn’t need to if I used the Black Gold brand soil specifically for cactus.

 I nestled the succulent down inside, filling the sides with the cactus soil.